 The 22nd of March.
 The parties continued until morning and I think the music was loudest when we were leaving towards Ha Mesar plains.
 Once we got there, we found out that this place was really good!
 In a small area where we first walked, we found a couple of Temminck’s Horned Larks that were building a nest, Desert Wheatears, Scrub Warblers, a Bar-tailed Desert Lark and a Chukar, a flock of Spotted Sandgrouses flew over us and on the next big area we found a couple of Bimaculated Larks from a flock of Short-toed Larks.

 We continued to Mizpe Ramon where we saw Nubian Ibexes and in kibbutz-gardens a Cuckoo.
-In Sde Boker, in Ben Gurion we watched for raptors and saw Egyptian and Griffon Vultures and on the garden we found a Semi-collared Flycatcher, a Subalpine Warbler, a couple of Common Mynahs, heard a Goldfinch and got good pictures of Arabian Babblers.
+In Sde Boker, in Ben Gurion we watched for raptors and saw Egyptian and Griffon Vultures and on the garden we found a Semi-collared Flycatcher, an Eastern Subalpine Warbler, a couple of Common Mynahs, heard a Goldfinch and got good pictures of Arabian Babblers.

 On a sewage nearby we saw a couple of Blackbirds, a Reed Warbler, a Thrush Nightingale, a Chaffinch and a Common Snipe.
 On the big fields we found a Chukar, a couple of Black-bellied Sandgrouses, Desert Finches and so on.
 In the evening we still continued to Lake Yerokham, where weren’t too many people this time.
 We saw quite a few good species there like Sedge Warblers, Syrian Woodpeckers, Great Tits and Mika saw even a Brambling, so we started to think that it was a must place to come in the race.
 Tristram’s Crackles were posing well so we took some more pictures again.